ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {{site.data.keyword.messagehub}} offers three different plans.
 To help you decide which one best suits your needs, see [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose){: external}.

-* The [Lite plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_lite) offers access to a single partition in a multi-tenant {{site.data.keyword.messagehub}} cluster free of charge.
+* The [Lite plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_lite){: external} offers access to a single partition in a multi-tenant {{site.data.keyword.messagehub}} cluster free of charge.
 Use the Lite plan to try out {{site.data.keyword.messagehub}} or build a proof-of-concept.

-* The [Standard plan](docs/EventStreams?topic=EventStreams-plan_choose#plan_standard) offers pay-as-you-go shared access to the multi-tenant {{site.data.keyword.messagehub}} service.
+* The [Standard plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_standard){: external} offers pay-as-you-go shared access to the multi-tenant {{site.data.keyword.messagehub}} service.
 This service seamlessly autoscales as you increase the number of partitions you are using for your workload.

-* The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise) offers pay-as-you-go access to an isolated single-tenant {{site.data.keyword.messagehub}} service.
+* The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise){: external} offers pay-as-you-go access to an isolated single-tenant {{site.data.keyword.messagehub}} service.
 This plan also offers user-managed encryption, private endpoints, and a selection of throughput and storage options.
 The Enterprise plan your best choice if data isolation, guaranteed performance, and increased retention are important considerations.

 ### Using APIs
 {: #using_apis}